zaneschepke/wgtunnel-docs/Writerside/topics/FAQ.md

 # FAQ

-This sections details commonly asked questions and the answers to those questions.
+This section details commonly asked questions and the answers to those questions.

 ### Is %product% supported on AndroidTV?